vnLab-Lodz/vnLab-series-template/docs/CONTRIBUTING.md

 summary: [A small description of the chapter/article].
 headerImage: [relative path to the header image file]
 embeddedImagesLocal:
-- [relative path to the header image file]
+- [relative path to the image file]
-- [relative path to the header image file]
+- [relative path to the image file]
-- [relative path to the header image file]
+- [relative path to the image file]
 ---
 ```